danzeeeman/Code-Toolkit-Python.A.Fa24/Syllabus.md

 - Final project 20%
 - Participation 15%

-All assignments will be completed individually.
 Your participation grade is based on class discussions, contributions to student work sharing, and questions via office hours and email.

 ## Course Requirements & Assignments